pohara60/cross_number/lib/numeriitaliano/README.md

 Numeri in Italiano by Moog

 The letters used represent the numbers 1 to 13 inclusive in an order to be determined with the same letter representing the same number throughout.
 The √ represents the square root of the letter immediately after it.
-No entry starts with zero and all entri es are distinct.
+No entry starts with zero and all entries are distinct.

 ```+--+--+--+--+--+
 |1 :2 |3 :4 :5 |